veniva/zcms/docs/installation.md

-To install a copy on your localhost is quite stright forward.
+To install a copy on your localhost is quite straight forward.

 **Requirements**